 Federal studies have consistently demonstrated that the inclusion of persons with disabilities within the workplace significantly increase workplace morale, productivity, and positively transform organizational culture.
 The OCT has a pre-employment training component where OCT students are matched with UNF Departments to conduct internships and/or assist with special events.
 The OCT pairs OCT students with a job coach or work readiness mentor to provide additional training and to ensure supervisor satisfaction with OCT student performance.
-To date, OCT students have acquired internships ranging from: Women’s Center, Golfplex, Physical Facilities, Intecultural Center for PEACE, Arena, Child Development Research Center, Career Services, Volunteer Center, Disability Resource Center, to Student Health Services.
+To date, OCT students have acquired internships ranging from: Women’s Center, Golfplex, Physical Facilities, Intercultural Center for PEACE, Arena, UNF Preschool, Career Services, Volunteer Center, Disability Resource Center, and Student Health Services.
 In addition, OCT students have assisted in special department events as part of their service learning component (i.e., UNF Student Elections, Garbage on the Green, Homecoming events, etc.).

 Interested in OCT

 There are a number of opportunities for UNF faculty and staff to be involved with the OCT program.
 These include:

 If you would like more information or are interested in helping please contact:

 OCT Director firstname.lastname@example.org(904) 620-3892